-Husband argued the property distribution was in the nature of alimony because the parties intended it to be and because the trial court concluded in an unsigned ruling that wife was entitled to alimony in a reduced amount from the amount awarded temporarily.
+The husband argued the property distribution was in the nature of alimony because the parties intended it to be and because the trial court concluded in an unsigned ruling that the wife was entitled to alimony in a reduced amount from the amount awarded temporarily.

 However, he did not provide further support for his argument as it relates to the applicability of the statute.
 The court ruled that Mr. Woodside’s brief references to the party’s intent and the trial court’s ruling did not support a conclusion that the property disparity had the characteristics of alimony.